Mercer County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important thing you need to know right now: You only have 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline means your license will be automatically suspended, and you'll lose your chance to fight it at this stage.
+You have only 15 days from the date of your DUI arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing challenges the immediate suspension of your driver's license.

 Automatic License Suspension